ulamlabs/aioeos/docs/source/introduction.rst

 ::

+    from aioeos.account import EOSAccount
     from aioeos.contracts import eosio_token
-    from aioeos.types import EosAuthorization, EosTransaction
+    from aioeos.types import EosTransaction

+    test_account = EOSAccount(
+        name='eostest12345',
+        private_key='5JeaxignXEg3mGwvgmwxG6w6wHcRp9ooPw81KjrP2ah6TWSECDN'
+    )

     action = eosio_token.transfer(
-        from_addr='eostest12345',
+        from_addr=test_account.name,
         to_addr='mysecondacc1',
         quantity='1.0000 EOS',
         authorization=[
-            EosAuthorization(actor='eostest12345', permission='active')
+            test_account.authorization('active')
         ]
     )

-Because aioeos doesn't currently support serialization of action payloads, for this transaction to be ready to be submitted to the blockchain, we need to ask our RPC node to convert it for us.
-Remember to always **USE ONLY NODES THAT YOU TRUST.**
+Let's also create an instance of `EosJsonRpc`.
+Remember to always **USE ONLY NODES THAT YOU TRUST.** Because aioeos doesn't currently support serialization of action payloads, for this transaction to be ready to be submitted to the blockchain, we need to ask our RPC node to convert it for us.

 ::

-    import binascii
     from aioeos.rpc import EosJsonRpc

     rpc = EosJsonRpc(url='http://127.0.0.1:8888')
-    abi_bin = await rpc.abi_json_to_bin(
-        action.account, action.name, action.data
-    )
-    action.data = binascii.unhexlify(abi_bin['binargs'])

 Now, let's create a transaction containing this action.
 Each transaction needs